COSC3020/tail-recursion-JingtianWang-28/README.md

 ///

-The recursive Fibonacci function is called once each time recursively, and the time complexity is O(n)
+The tail recursive Fibonacci function is called once each time recursively, and the time complexity is O(n)

 The non-tail recursive Fibonacci function is called twice each time recursively, and the time complexity is O(n^2).
 Because there is no tco, the amount of calculation increases exponentially with the increase of n, and it takes up a lot of memory.